 This initial treatment plan may include homework, such as a Diet Diary or questionnaire.
 You might leave with an exercise plan, tips to improve your sleep, or a supplement prescription.
 Or you may be sent for bloodwork or other lab tests to help confirm the cause of your health concerns.

 Throughout this process, you will be able to ask any questions you like, and describe any health concerns you have.
 Your ND will also ask you several questions in order to form a more complete picture of you as a person.
 You may be surprised at the level of detail.
 Topics for discussion may include your diet, lifestyle, and stresses, along with physical symptoms.

-Followup visits are generally 40 minutes long.
+Followup visits are generally scheduled for 45 minutes.
 Depending on the complexity of your case, you may be scheduled for a longer 60-minute visit – for example, if a more in-depth physical exam is needed.
-If your 1st full follow-up visit is more than 2 weeks away, you may be scheduled for a shorter, 20-minute ‘mini visit’ to check on your progress.

 At every followup visit, your ND will ask if there have been any changes in your symptoms and answer any questions you may have.
 Together, you will judge how well your treatment plan is working, adjust it as necessary, and plan out the next steps of your journey.